sjain93/web-crawler-go/README.md

 To run unit tests for services and repositories, use the following command:

 ```
-go test ./...
+go test ./... -timeout 200s
 ```
 ---
-⚙️ More tests to come!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they are properly tested.
-4. Submit a pull request to the `main` branch of this repository.
+⚙️ Note that some crawls can take up to 95 seconds, please ensure your environment is configured to timeout accordingly

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](./LICENSE) file for details.

 ---

-Feel free to explore the code and adapt it to your own project's needs.
-Happy coding! 🚀
+Made with ♡ in 🇨🇦